The Puppet Master (album)

-The Puppet Master is the eleventh studio album by Danish heavy metal band King Diamond, released in 2003.
+The Puppet Master is the eleventh studio album by Danish heavy metal band King Diamond, released on 21 October 2003.
 A limited edition includes a DVD on which frontman King Diamond tells the story of the Puppet Master.
 It is a concept album with a storyline telling the tale of a young couple who go to watch a puppet show in Budapest in the 1700s, and end up being turned into undead puppets by the Puppet Master and his wife.

 Plot

 The album opens at the end of the story, with the narrator giving a monologue as he is "hanging" from a wall, snow falling in the night outside.
 He reminisces about his life before his current predicament, giving small hints as to the horrors he was forced to witness and be subjected to ("Midnight").

 The story shifts back eighteen years prior, to a nighttime puppet show in Budapest during Christmas.
 This particular puppet show is well known for both its life-sized, "grotesque" puppets, and the Puppet Master's inexplicable ability to make them dance without strings in the show's finale.
 The narrator, one of the audience members, is disturbed by the thought that one of the puppets, the Little Drummer Boy, looked at him as though it were "alive."
 He also notices the puppet is bleeding ("The Puppet Master").

 At the conclusion of the show, the narrator meets Victoria, a young lady who shares his sentiments about the puppet show.
 The two feel that the show was "magic," which the narrator claims to also see in Victoria's eyes.
 The two talk and learn more about one another, culminating in the narrator kissing her.
 The couple begins a life together.
 However, a year later Victoria fails to return home after going to see another puppet show, and the fearful narrator sets out in the night to find her ("Magic").

 In his search for Victoria, the narrator notices Emerencia, the Puppet Master's obese wife, emerge from the theater's cellar with a knife, a sack and a cart.
 Curious, he follows her.
 To his horror he witnesses Emerencia brutally murder a homeless man, taking his body back with her to the theater.
 She is careful not to let any blood spill from the corpse, keeping the knife inside her victim's body.
 Noticing that the door has remained open, the narrator attempts to follow Emerencia down into the cellar but is knocked unconscious by an unseen assailant ("Emerencia").